-CCR is a state-owned reinsurer in France whose reported gross written premiums stood at €1.28 billion in 2015.
+CCR is the state-owned reinsurer in France.
 The French government has given CCR a mandate to provide unlimited reinsurance cover for natural catastrophe risks (including floods, droughts, earthquakes, and hurricanes) on French territory, backed by a government guarantee stated by law.
-CCR also covers other exceptional risks such as nuclear and terrorism risks.
+CCR also covers other exceptional risks, such as nuclear and terrorism risks.

 As part of its public mission, CCR also provides reinsurance capacity in other lines of business if there is a permanent or temporary shortage in the French market, as was the case in 2001 for aviation risk after the Sept.
 11 terrorist attacks in New York, and in 2008 for credit insurance risk during the global financial crisis.
 Furthermore, CCR manages specific funds on behalf of the state and on the state's accounts, such as those for agricultural and construction risks.
+Last but not least, the new convention has promoted CCR as the State Risk Manager, playing a key part in risk analysis and prevention.